Building community through the magic of harmony singing.

 — Bob Harper

-Warning: Singing can seriously increase your health & happiness!
+🌹 🎶 Warning: Singing can seriously increase your health and happiness!

-Singing in a choir has many wonderful and well researched health benefits including:
+Singing in a choir has many wonderful, well-researched health benefits:

-Voice gym - a gentle work out for mind, heart, body and soul
+Voice gym - a fun work-out for mind, heart, body and soul

-Contribution raising voices and funds for local/ global causes
+Contribution - raising voices for local/ global causes.

 Unity - joining voices with people from different backgrounds

-Katie is a fully insured, DBS checked member of the Natural Voice Network.
-She believes everyone has a voice and is committed to leading safe, inclusive, diverse choirs with people of all genders, cultures and creeds with zero tolerance for any form of prejudice.
+Katie has directed sessions for over 20 choirs across London, including five hospitals and organisations including Sing for Water, NHS England & St Christopher's Hospice.
+A fully insured, DBS checked member of the Natural Voice Network, she believes everyone has a voice and is committed to leading safe, inclusive choirs with people of all genders, cultures and creeds with zero tolerance for any form of prejudice.